 So, why does a glass CO2 laser tube degrade?
-All glass CO2 laser tubes degrade over time with lifespans ranging from as little as 3 months to 3 years.
+All glass CO2 laser tubes degrade over time with lifespans ranging from as little as 3 months to 5 or more years.
 Basically, the CO2 inside the tube breaks down into Carbon Monoxide and Oxygen with use.
 If you overdrive the tube, it just accelerates this process and reduces the working life.

 As the tube degrades, the power output gradually decreases which leads to the user either increasing the power or slowing the cutting speed.
 Resulting in the tube running harder or longer than necessary.
 Some tubes contain a catalyst that recombines the Carbon Monoxide and Oxygen, replenishing the lost CO2, but some of the free oxygen can collect on the cathode (the low voltage end of the tube) giving it a yellow tint.
 This is how manufacturers can determine if the tube has been overdriven and refuse any warranty claim.

 A correctly rated laser tube (rated power not max power) will typically have around 10 ~ 15% more power than the actual rating, this additional power allows the manufacturers some headroom when it comes to warranty claims.
 So it’s not unusual for a 60-watt laser tube for example, to output 66 watts or more.

 What Is The Warranty On A Glass CO2 Laser Tube?

 So what is the warranty on a glass CO2 laser tube?
 This varies significantly between manufacturers, the diameter of the tube and the rated laser power.
 One constant is the warranty starts from the manufactured date, not from when it was first used.
 Typically the tube fails if it falls below 80% of the rated power within the warranty period.